 What are the requirements of business agencies and organizations under The Specification?

-Under China’s Personal Information Security Specification, businesses and organizations who collect the personal information and sensitive personal information of Chinese citizens must adhere to a variety of data protection principles when collecting, processing, and disclosing said data.
+Under China’s Personal Information Security Specification, businesses and organizations that collect the personal information and sensitive personal information of Chinese citizens must adhere to a variety of data protection principles when collecting, processing, and disclosing said data.
 These principles include the following: